veuse/veuse-portfolio/README.md

 http://veuse.com/demo-veuse-portfolio/

-##Customizin the portfolio and projects
+##Customizing the portfolio and projects

 **The loop**
 Do not change any plugin files directly as they may be overwritten in an update.
 Instead, copy the plugin file /views/front/loop-portfolio.php to your theme folder, and customize from there.